Children’s Neurological Unit information

 The most important thing for us is to provide good family-centred care.
 Our goal is to provide a functional and rehabilitative everyday life.

-The Children’s Neurology Unit is located in on the 2nd floor of the hospital’s E-wing.
+The Children’s Neurology Unit is located in on the 3rd floor in the U-building.
 You do not need to register when you arrive at the reception.